4 fun, free Earth Month activities

 Explore the outdoors

 What’s better than enjoying our amazing hiking trails in the spring?
-Check out the 10 best hiking paths in San Diego or San Diego County Library’s kid-friendly Story Trails for a unique way to spend your day.
+Check out these 6 unique trails in San Diego or San Diego County Library’s kid-friendly Story Trails for a unique way to spend your day.

 2